 How to Make Chimichurri

-Once you have ingredients gathered, making chimichurri is as simple as combining everything together.
-There’s really no wrong way to make this delicious, condiment!
-You can either finely chop the parsley, cilantro, and mint by hand or pulse them in a food processor, then mix it all together with the remaining ingredients.
-Remember that everything can be adjusted for your taste: the heat, the garlic, the cilantro, it’s all up to you!
+Once you have the ingredients gathered, making chimichurri is as simple as combining everything together.
+There’s really no wrong way to make this delicious condiment!
+You can either finely chop the parsley, cilantro, and mint by hand, use a mortar and pestle or pulse them in a food processor, then mix them all with the remaining ingredients.
+Remember that everything can be adjusted to your taste: the heat, the garlic, the cilantro, it’s all up to you!

 Did you like our Chimichurri Recipe?